Semidefinite programming relaxations for quantum correlations: Entanglement

 This definition remains unaltered by changing the distance measure \cite{Hayden2001}.
-In general $E_D\neq E_C$ \cite{Vidal2001, Horodecki2003} and, in fact, a large class of entanglement measures can be shown to be bounded from above by $E_C$ and from below by $E_D$ \cite{Matthew2002, Horodecki2000b}.
+In general $E_D\leq E_C$, with equality holding for pure states \cite{Vidal2001, Horodecki2003}.
+In fact, a large class of entanglement measures can be shown to be bounded from above by $E_C$ and from below by $E_D$ \cite{Matthew2002, Horodecki2000b}.
 Thus, computing these quantities is of particular interest.
 Unfortunately, due the difficulty of characterising $\mathcal{L}$ \cite{Chitambar2014}, such computations are very hard \cite{Huang2014}, but they can be efficiently bounded using SDP methods.

 A frequently used entanglement measure is the logarithmic negativity of entanglement \cite{Vidal2002}.
 It is defined as $E_{\mathcal{N}}=\log \|\rho^{T_B}\|_1$ and it bounds the distillable entanglement as $E_D(\rho)\leq E_\mathcal{N}(\rho)$.
 It can be computed as the following SDP,